Lara Trump Gives Birth To Baby Girl, Names Her Carolina

 “.@LaraLeaTrump and I are excited to welcome Carolina Dorothy Trump into the world.
 We love you already!”

-Eric did not share a photo of the newborn with fans but like his wife, he earned a ton of attention from his loyal followers on the social media platform, racking up over 6,000 retweets in addition to 40,000 likes — a figure that continues to grow by the second.
-And in the wee hours of the morning, Eric’s sister, Ivanka Trump, also shared a tweet to welcome Carolina to the family.
+Eric did not share a photo of the newborn with fans, but like his wife, he earned a ton of attention from his loyal followers on the social media platform, racking up over 6,000 retweets in addition to 40,000 likes — figures that continue to grow by the second.
+In the wee hours of the morning, Eric’s sister, Ivanka Trump, also shared a tweet to welcome Carolina to the family.

 “We love you Lara, Eric, (big brother) Luke and sweet Carolina!” she tweeted.

-It does to yet appear as though President Donald Trump has welcomed his newest grandchild to the world yet on social media but it’s probably only a matter of time until he does.
-While Donald is in the White House, Eric and his brother, Donald Trump Jr. are running the family’s company.
+It does not appear that President Donald Trump has welcomed his newest grandchild to the world yet on social media, but it’s probably only a matter of time until he does.
+While Donald is in the White House, Eric and his brother Donald Trump Jr. are running the family’s company.
 Lara is now serving as a senior adviser as her father-in-law seeks re-election.

 Congrats to the happy family.